 Tardy 1 - 2 Student will check in with attendance clerk in the office.
 No consequence for being tardy.
 Student will receive a reminder to be at school on time.
 Tardy 3 Student will be referred to the school counselor to evaluate the needs of the student and to identify strategies and programs to assist the student to be at school on time.
 Parent will be contacted.
-Tardy 4 Student will receive a verbal warning.
 Tardy 5 Student will be referred to Assistant Principal.
 Arriving Late/Leaving Early Letter will be issued.
-Tardy 6 + Detention will be assigned for every tardy.
+Tardy 10 + Mandatory Parent and Student meeting with Assistant Principal.